Hot off the Press!

 - Lieutenant General (U.S. Army, Retired) James M. Dubik, PhD.
 Former Commander, 2nd Brigade, 10th Mountain Division during Operation Uphold Democracy, 1994-95 in Haiti; Commanding General, Multinational Security and Transition Command, Iraq during the Surge of 2007-2008; and author of Just War Reconsidered: Strategy, Ethics, and Theory.

-Taken from Chapter 3
+Chapter 3 Excerpt

 ….“Circle on me,” Sergeant Bando quietly told the men of the 1st platoon as soon as they arrived.
 “Men,” Bando began, “tomorrow we will be part of a major offensive.
 The jump-off time hasn’t been passed down yet but it’s probably going to be late in the day.
 All I can tell you right now is the objective is the top of the mountain we’re sitting next to.
 It’s called Mt.
 Mancinello.
 I don’t know how we’re supposed to get there but I do know we will be told where and when to climb.
 The head shed decided this platoon will be a supply platoon, which means we won’t be the first ones up there,” Bando continued to explain.
 “When we do go up though, we will be carrying double packs to make it easier for our boys on the attack.
 The reason we marched in at night was so the Krauts don’t know we’re here.
 We want them to think everything is normal, so that means during daylight tomorrow everyone stays inside and stays quiet.
 Do you understand me?”

-Taken from Chapter 10
+Chapter 10 Excerpt

 ….
 The eerie silence was finally broken several minutes later as three P-47 Thunderbolts dove quickly out of the brightening sky to strafe the German troops, making three passes each.